What Chatbots Do

 Frequently Asked Questions

-A: The line between a "capable chatbot" and a "simple AI agent" is genuinely blurry when chatbots are given tool access.
-The practical distinction is in the deployment model: chatbots are deployed for user-initiated conversations; agents are deployed for autonomous task execution.
+The line between a capable chatbot and a simple AI agent is genuinely blurry when chatbots are given tool access.
+The practical distinction is in the deployment model.
+Chatbots are deployed for user-initiated conversations.
+Agents are deployed for autonomous task execution.
 A conversational interface that also takes actions when users request them sits between these definitions.
-What matters most is whether the deployment architecture is designed for conversation or for autonomous execution.
+What matters most is whether the deployment architecture is designed for conversation or for autonomous execution, including session timeouts, retry logic, and observability.
+A chatbot platform will typically time out after 30 to 120 seconds of silence.
+An agent platform expects runs of 5 to 60 minutes and handles failures accordingly.

-A: Neither is inherently more reliable — they fail in different ways.
-Chatbots can give wrong answers or handle unusual queries poorly.
-Agents can take wrong actions, which may be harder to catch because they operate autonomously.
-Reliability depends more on implementation quality than on whether it's called a chatbot or an agent.
-Agents require more rigorous monitoring and audit logging because their failures may not be immediately visible.
+Neither is inherently more reliable.
+They fail in different ways.
+Chatbots give wrong answers or handle unusual queries poorly, and users notice within seconds.
+Agents take wrong actions, which may be harder to catch because they operate autonomously overnight.
+Reliability depends more on implementation quality than on whether it is called a chatbot or an agent.
+Agents require more rigorous monitoring (LangSmith, Langfuse, custom tracing), audit logging for every tool call, and usually human-in-the-loop gates for irreversible actions like payments, deletions, and external messages.
+A well-built agent has a kill switch and a replay log.
+A poorly built one does not.

-A: Chatbot implementations range from a few thousand dollars (for basic FAQ bots on standard platforms) to $20,000 to $50,000 for custom LLM-based conversational systems with significant knowledge base integration.
-AI agent implementations typically start at $15,000 to $30,000 for focused single-workflow agents and scale up significantly for multi-agent systems.
-Ongoing operational costs for agents include more AI API usage than chatbots, because agents run longer sequences.
+Chatbot implementations range from a few thousand dollars (for basic FAQ bots on standard platforms like Intercom Fin or HubSpot Breeze) to $20,000 to $50,000 for custom LLM-based conversational systems with significant knowledge base integration.
+AI agent implementations typically start at $20,000 to $40,000 for focused single-workflow agents and scale to $150,000 or more for multi-agent systems with robust observability.
+Ongoing operational costs for agents include substantially more AI API usage than chatbots, often $800 to $8,000 per month per agent depending on run frequency and model choice.
+A Claude Sonnet agent run averaging 40 tool calls and 30,000 tokens costs roughly $2 to $5.
+Multiply by run volume.

-A: Starting with a chatbot for your most important user-facing use case and adding agent capabilities for back-end process execution as confidence builds is a reasonable phased approach.
-The mistake to avoid is treating the chatbot as a permanent solution for something that's fundamentally an autonomous workflow problem.
+Starting with a chatbot for your most important user-facing use case and adding agent capabilities for back-end process execution as confidence builds is a reasonable phased approach.
+The mistake to avoid is treating the chatbot as a permanent solution for something that is fundamentally an autonomous workflow problem.
 If the goal is process automation rather than user conversation, start with the right architecture from the beginning.
+Retrofitting agent behavior onto a chatbot stack almost always requires rebuilding on an agent framework within 6 to 12 months.